jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

 for BoF sessions (≈ 10 seated and 20 standing), 2 smaller boardrooms, ample safe parking, careering facilities with good food and loads of space for the hallway track.

+Riaan reports: Drew up the speculative schedule, but it would appear to be a lot more work than can be covered at the existing DASA meetings and may involve more or different people.
+Perhaps we can arrange another Wednesday of the month for DrupalCamp planning?

 Notes: